 The additional recommendations below supplement and provide further detail:

-- Increase systematic participation of PLHIV in decisions about their care
+e.
+Increase systematic participation of people living with HIV in decisions about their care

 2. Expand national monitoring of long-term HIV care and outcomes

 Current monitoring efforts should be expanded to reflect the reality of HIV as a long-term condition.
-Improved monitoring would enable assessment of national progress over time, and analysis of within country variation.
+Improved monitoring would enable assessment of national progress over time, and analysis of within country variation (for example, in relation to key populations).

 3. Fund cohort studies to provide information on the long-term health of people living with HIV